 This type of trust can be established on death by means of your Will or set up in your lifetime and is often accompanied by a letter of wishes giving guidance to the trustees on making distributions and expressing your wishes.
 Whilst it needs to be said that there are some tax implications of this type of trust, it is often the case that the flexibility that it provides usually outweighs any tax disadvantages.

-If you have a beneficiary for whom it is appropriate to consider a trust Andrew and his colleagues will have an initial discussion with you free of charge with you and will suggest a trust tailored to your needs.
+If you have a beneficiary for whom it is appropriate to consider a trust Andrew Jack or one of our experienced Bristol solicitors will have an initial discussion with you free of charge and will suggest a trust tailored to your needs.
 Contact Andrew on 0117 9621 205 or email firstname.lastname@example.org.

 This article is provided for general information purposes only and represents our understanding of the relevant law and practice as at the date of uploading.
 This article should not be relied upon as legal advice pertaining to any specific factual situation.
 Legal decisions should be made only after proper consultation with a legal professional of your choosing.Back to Index